Israel Shamir

-Israel Shamir (Russian: Исраэль Шамир, /ru/; born 1947 or 1948), also known by the names Robert David, Vassili Krasevsky, Jöran Jermas and Adam Ermash, is a Swedish writer and journalist, known for his ties to WikiLeaks and for promoting antisemitism and Holocaust denial.
+Israel Shamir (Russian: Исраэль Шамир, /ru/; born 1947 or 1948), also known by the names Robert David, Vassili Krasevsky, Jöran Jermas and Adam Ermash, is a Swedish writer and journalist, known for his ties to WikiLeaks.
 His son Johannes Wahlström is a spokesperson for WikiLeaks in Sweden.

+Critics have accused him of promoting antisemitism and Holocaust denial.
 Shamir has published or self-published a number of his books; his book Flowers of Galilee (2004) was banned for a time in France over allegations it was inciting racial hatred and antisemitism.

 Background and personal life

 Shamir says that he was born in a Jewish family in Russia, and converted to Orthodox Christianity.
 By his own account, his birth name was Izrail Schmerler.
 Shamir says that he was born in Novosibirsk, Siberia, in 1947, although the Shorter Jewish Encyclopedia says that a man called Schmerler was born in 1948.
 Shamir says that he "studied mathematics and law at Novosibirsk University".
 He also says he moved to Israel in 1969.
 He claimed to have served in the Israeli Paratroopers Brigade and fought in the Yom Kippur War.
 He also claimed to have worked for the BBC and to have translated the works of Shai Agnon from Hebrew into Russian.
 Norman Finkelstein told Tablet that Shamir is a "maniac" who "has invented his entire personal history.
 Nothing he says about himself is true".

 Searchlight describes him as a "Swedish anti-semite", and says that he was registered in Sweden in 1984 and gained Swedish citizenship in 1992.
 Shamir says he left Sweden for Russia and then Israel in 1993, before returning in 1998, saying that he had remarried in Israel in July 1994.
 However, others argue that Swedish files show that he was married in Sweden.
 He was known as Jöran Jermas from 2001 to 2005, before changing his name to Adam Ermash, although continuing to use Israel Shamir as a pen name.